chain4travel/camino-docs/docs/faq/validator.md

 Yes.
 A validator will receive a staking reward if they are online and respond for more than 90% of their validation period.
 You should aim for your validator to be online and responsive 100% of the time.

+### Why does my validator's uptime percentage start from a lower value and then gradually increase to 100%?

+When a new validator is added to the network, it takes some time for the API node to discover and connect to it.
+The uptime percentage displayed in the explorer is based on the API node's view of the network, not on the validator itself.
+As a result, during the initial period, your validator appears to be offline to the API node, which causes the uptime percentage to start from a lower value.

+However, this is not a significant issue since other validators are also tracking the uptime of their peers.
+Each node in the network monitors the uptime of other nodes, so even if the API node initially reports a lower uptime percentage, your validator's node will show a 100% uptime if it was healthy and online when it was added to the network.

 ### Can I stop my validator and stop staking at any time?

 No, your stake is locked for the pre-defined staking period.
 Your stake is automatically returned to your address upon completion.